ulicious/hermes/README.md

 The measured times are reference values rather than guarantees.
-Runtime depends on hardware, available CPU cores, storage performance, network speed for the initial Natural Earth download, and the selected memory/storage settings.
+Runtime depends on hardware, available CPU cores, storage performance, network speed for the initial Zenodo data download, and the selected memory/storage settings.

 ## Inputs and outputs

-Setup copies bundled inputs to `PROJECT_FOLDER/raw_data/`.
-Standard inputs include location and country data, gas and oil pipeline workbooks, seaports, and `water.zip`.
-Natural Earth datasets are downloaded during the first preprocessing run, which therefore requires Internet access.
+Setup downloads the versioned input dataset from [Zenodo record 22031725](https://zenodo.org/records/22031725) to `PROJECT_FOLDER/raw_data/`.
+It verifies every file against the checksum published for this HERMES data release and extracts `natural_earth.zip`.
+The initial setup therefore requires Internet access; matching local files are reused on later setup runs.

 Principal outputs are stored under: